MC-DeltaT/cpu-performance-demos/loop-carried-dependency/README.md

 `1-chain.s` contains the most basic loop with a condition.
 It does nothing other than decrement the loop counter (`rax`) to zero, then exit.

-The loop-carried dependency here is a chain with one instruction: `dec %rax`.
+The loop-carried dependency here is a chain with one instruction: `dec rax`.
 The `dec` depends on the previous value of `rax`, and produces the next value of `rax`.
 This data dependency means that one `dec` cannot begin execution until the previous `dec` has finished.
 Consequently, one loop iteration cannot begin until the previous iteration has completed.
 Note the behaviour of the loop is also dependent on the `jnz` instruction, which depends on the `dec`.
 However, if this branch is predicted correctly, the CPU can begin execution of the next loop iteration without waiting for the `jnz`<sup>1</sup>.
 In this way, predictable jump instructions can be effectively disregarded from performance considerations.

 Run the program and measure the number of cycles required: